how to install proxmox on raspberry pi

 It will create an IDE CD Drive by default, and we can’t use it.

-Adjust the size if needed (32 GB by default, it won’t work if you have a small SD card).
+• Adjust the drive size if needed (32 GB by default, make sure you have enough space on your SD card).

 • You can adjust a bit the CPU and memory settings, but remember you are on a Raspberry Pi, so you don’t have much available.